HorstBaerbel/action-clang-format/README.md

 # Usage

 * Make sure you have a .clang-format file in the path you want to run the action on.
+An example is included with [.clang-format](.clang-format).
 * Create a new workflow file, e.g. ./github/workflows/clang-format.yml:

 ```yaml